rusi/duckietown.dev.land/pages/build-tiles.md

 [![tile-90s-step7](/images/tile-90s-step7.jpg)](/images/tile-90s-step7.jpg)<!-- {.example} -->
 <!-- {p:.center} -->

-Then, measure 10cm away from the edge of the tile and place the two 20cm pieces.
+Then, at about **18cm** away from the last tape strip, measure and place a marker at **10cm** away from the inner edge of the tile.
+Measure **20cm** white tape strip and place it connecting the outer edge of the last tape strip to the **10cm** mark that you just placed.

 **NOTE** that the one corner of each piece overlaps with the adjacent pieces, however, the other corner is just touching.
 <!-- {p:.alert .alert-warning} -->